Inspired by a classic carbonara recipe, this Fettuccine Carbonara No Cream is served with an egg yolk for a rich and delicious modern twist!

 - 2 Whole Eggs + 1 Egg Yolk beaten

 - 1 Egg Yolk per serving to add on top

 - 1 clove Garlic, peeled & lightly crushed

 - 2/3 cup / (50g) Parmesan, plus extra to serve

 - Ground Black Pepper

-In a bowl, add your 2 whole eggs, 1 egg yolk, finely grated parmesan, pinch of salt, generous helpings of black pepper and mix well with a fork.
+- In a bowl, add your 2 whole eggs, 1 egg yolk, finely grated parmesan and generous helpings of black pepper and mix well with a fork.
 Place to one side, away from direct heat i.e the hob or kettle so they don't begin to cook.

-By this point your fettuccine will be cooked so drain and pop in the pan with your bacon and toss well, coating all the fettuccine.
+- By this point your fettuccine will be cooked so drain (retain a cup of pasta water) and pop in the pan with your pancetta and toss well, coating all the fettuccine.
 Grab your egg mixture and pour onto your fettuccine; continue to toss, making sure all of the ingredients are being mixed so all the flavours get soaked up.
-The heat from both the fettuccine and the pan will cook the eggs.
-If the heat is too high (eg the hob is still on) the eggs will scramble.
-Continue this for a minute or so until the fettuccine becomes a nice glossy and creamy texture, do not overcook.
+Continue this for a minute or so until the fettuccine becomes a nice glossy and creamy texture, thinning out with pasta water as necessary.

-Love quick and easy pasta recipes to add to your dinner rotations?
-Check out my Penne Alfredo with Bacon and Sundried Tomatoes!
+Looking for more quick pasta dinners?
+Check out my Penne Alfredo with Bacon and Sundried Tomato!